jemimafayokun/news-reporter/README.md

 Welcome to the News Reporter API!
 This project provides a set of HTTP endpoints for fetching and manipulating data in a PostgreSQL database.

 Overview:
 The News Reporter API allows users to interact with a PostgreSQL database to retrieve and manipulate news data.
-It exposes various HTTP endpoints for tasks such as fetching news articles, creating new entries, and more.
+It exposes various HTTP endpoints for tasks such as fetching news articles, creating or deleting new entries, viewing comments and more.

 Getting Started